flexciton/git-gud/README.md

 ### Rewriting your latest commit

 This exercise will explore rewriting the commit message of your latest commit on your branch.
+A common use case for this is making your commit message more descriptive before pushing your code and saying it is ready to be reviewed.
+Or that a reviewer of your code thinks you should modify your commit message to make it more descriptive.

 <details>
 <summary>Exercise</summary>